 One of the most helpful tools for book marketing research is Publisher Rocket.
-This tool will help you in four key areas:
+This tool will help you in five key areas:

 You can stop guessing about keywords and find keywords that were actually typed into Amazon’s search bar by real shoppers.

 The tool is easy to use and lays it all out for you.